iamhosseindhv/notistack/README.md

 this.props.enqueueSnackbar('message', { variant: 'variant' })

 ```
-When you export your component using `withSnackbar` you'll have access to `enqueueSnackbar` in your props which basically adds a snackbar to the queue to be displayed to the user.
+When you export your component using `withSnackbar` you'll have access to `enqueueSnackbar` method in your props which basically adds a snackbar to the queue to be displayed to the user.
 It takes two arguments `message` and an object of `options`.
 ```javascript
 // text of the snackbar
 message         type:string

 // object containing options
 options:        type:object